ckwden/calendar/README.md

 messages.
 These fields should be changed for the user's own usage.

 ## Database
-There is a .sql file in the 'resources' folder, which should be run on the first run of the application in the command line as follows: 'sqlite3 < holidays.sql'.
-This will create the database to be used.
+There is a .sql file in the 'src/main/resources' folder, which should be run on the first run of the application.
+This should be executed on a file named 'holidaysDB.sqlite'.

 ## Level of Features Implemented
 I have implemented the required features for distinction.